Fitbit Air Review: A $99 Whoop Alternative With A Catch

 Sleep Tracking and Smart Wake

 Sleep is where Fitbit Air is set to make its reputation.
-The 12-gram total weight and screenless design are comfortable enough to wear overnight, and the sensors capture sleep stages, duration, schedule, and a Sleep Score.
+The 12-gram total weight and screenless design make it comfortable enough to wear overnight, and the sensors capture sleep stages, duration, sleep schedule, and a Sleep Score.
 Skin temperature data feeds into the sleep model.

 Google claims the new sleep algorithm is 15 per cent more accurate than the previous learning model at capturing interruptions, naps, and stage transitions.
-The figure comes from Google’s own footnotes and has not been independently validated, but the direction of travel aligns with what the Fitbit platform has historically done well.
-I’ll test this later.
+The figure comes from Google’s own footnotes and has not been independently validated.
+In initial use, sleep tracking appears strong, in line with what the Fitbit platform has historically done well.
+A detailed multi-night comparison will follow.

 For buyers who already own a Pixel Watch, the Air is positioned as the nighttime partner: wear the watch by day, switch to the Air for sleep, and the data flows into the same account.
 This is the kind of paired hardware that very many people have been asking other brands for.